 On this food tour, I’ve learnt that the Czechs have more to offer than just beer.
 I've learnt that their cuisine is delicious, and how the Czech cuisine is recovering from the Communist era.
 The Czech’s pride themselves on using quality local produce in their cooking.

-I would highly recommend the Eating Prague Food Tour, to anyone visiting Prague whether it's for a day, a weekend getaway or even a few weeks.
+I would highly recommend the Eating Prague Food Tour, and rate it one of the best tours in Prague, to anyone visiting Prague whether it's for a day, a weekend getaway or even a few weeks.
 This was without a doubt, the highlight of my weekend in Prague and I’ll be trying out their food tour in London.

 Sharing is caring, so if you like this post why not share it with friends 🙂